1 Getting Started with Data in R

 package (Bray et al. 2024) for “tidy” and transparent statistical inference in Chapters 8, 9, and 10.

-A good analogy for R packages is they are like apps you can download onto a mobile phone:
+A good analogy for R packages is they are like apps you can download onto a mobile phone like in Figure 1.4:

 So R is like a new mobile phone: while it has a certain amount of features when you use it for the first time, it doesn’t have everything.
 R packages are like the apps you can download onto your phone from Apple’s App Store or Android’s Google Play.